Anjok07/ultimatevocalremovergui/README.md

 ### Windows Installation

 - Please Note:
-    - You must install UVR to the main C:\ drive if you use the Windows installer.
-Installing UVR to a secondary drive will cause application instability.
+    - You must install UVR to the main C:\ drive.
+Installing UVR to a secondary drive will cause instability.
     - This installer is intended for those running Windows 10 or higher.
     - Application functionality for systems running Windows 7 or lower is not guaranteed.
     - Application functionality for Intel Pentium & Celeron CPUs systems is not guaranteed.